ultimateshadsform/modrinth-curseforge-importer/README.md

 ![image](https://github.com/user-attachments/assets/819a9983-8b94-4241-a194-640e36865481)

 ## Usage

 ### Simple

 Download the latest release from the [releases page](https//github.com/ultimateshadsform/modrinth-importer/releases) and run it.
-It will ask you for the modpack file and then just select a diurectory to save the `.mrpack` file and import it into Modrinth.
+It will ask you for the modpack file and then just select a directory to save the `.mrpack` file and import it into Modrinth.

 ### Advanced